 Earn an Auto Insurance Discount

-If you decide to take traffic school voluntarily, your car insurance provider may offer you a discount on your insurance rates.
+If you decide to take traffic school in California voluntarily, your car insurance provider may offer you a discount on your insurance rates.

-If you are 55 years old or older and complete traffic school for mature drivers, your car insurance company will likely apply a safe driver discount for up to 3 years.
+If you are 55 years old or older and complete a defensive driving course for mature drivers, your car insurance company will likely apply a safe driver discount for up to 3 years.

 While these safe driver discounts are often aimed towards elderly and young driver, drivers of all ages may be eligible.